Johni0702/mumble-web/README.md

 libopus, libcelt (0.7.1) and libsamplerate, compiled to JS via emscripten, are used for audio decoding.
 Therefore, at the moment only the Opus and CELT Alpha codecs are supported.

-Quite a few features, most noticeably voice activity detection and all administrative functionallity, are still missing.
+Quite a few features, most noticeably all administrative functionallity, are still missing.

 ### Installing